syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Register the handler

-The `Syncfusion.Maui.Core` Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
+The `Syncfusion.Maui.Core` NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the `MauiProgram.cs` file, register the handler for Syncfusion core.

 {% tabs %}
 {% highlight c# tabtitle="MauiProgram.cs" hl_lines="4 20" %}